 In a challenging market, the level of consolidation of smaller independent forwarders will likely reach new highs.
 On the one hand, enterprises without a niche will struggle to catch up to their bigger, more successful counterparts and lack the funds for key investments.
 On the other hand, bigger forwarders will seize the opportunity to acquire competitors and their accounts.

-4. A true test of commitments to sustainability
+4. A true test of commitment to decarbonisation

-Increasingly, businesses are committing to improve the sustainability of their supply chains.
-The world’s largest CEO study on sustainability conducted by the United Nations Global Compact and Accenture confirmed almost half of CEOs now see supply chain responsibility as part of their sustainability strategy.
+Increasingly, businesses are aiming to decarbonise their supply chains.
+The world’s largest CEO study on "sustainability" conducted by the United Nations Global Compact and Accenture confirmed almost half of CEOs now see supply chain transformation as part of their "sustainability strategy".
 What remains to be seen is whether the momentum can be maintained in a difficult business environment.
-Will customers accept the added costs of sustainable logistics, and will freight forwarders prioritise working with carriers and agents committed to improving sustainability?
+Will customers accept the added costs of decarbonisation-focused logistics, and will freight forwarders prioritise working with carriers and agents committed to lowering GHG emissions?

 5. Digitalisation as a must-have